Brady Corbet

 Brady James Monson Corbet (/kɔrˈbeɪ/ kor-BAY; born August 17, 1988) is an American filmmaker and former actor.
 He had roles in films such as Thirteen (2003), Mysterious Skin (2004), Funny Games (2007), Martha Marcy May Marlene (2011), Melancholia (2011), and Clouds of Sils Maria (2014), as well as the series 24 (2006) and Olive Kitteridge (2014).

-Since he quit acting in 2014 to pursue his filmmaking career with his partner Mona Fastvold, Corbet made his directorial debut with the psychological drama The Childhood of a Leader (2015).
+Since retiring from acting in 2014 to pursue his filmmaking career with his partner Mona Fastvold, Corbet made his directorial debut with the psychological drama The Childhood of a Leader (2015).
 He has since co-written and directed the musical drama Vox Lux (2018) and the period epic The Brutalist (2024).
-The latter earned him the Silver Lion, BAFTA, and Golden Globe for Best Director as well as three Academy Award nominations for Best Picture, Director and Original Screenplay.
+The latter earned him the Silver Lion, BAFTA, and Golden Globe for Best Director as well as three Academy Award nominations for Best Picture, Director, and Original Screenplay.

 Early life

 Brady James Monson Corbet was born in Scottsdale, Arizona, on August 17, 1988.
 He was raised by a single mother, whom he regards as the closest thing he has to "a hero".
 On his mother's side, he has Irish, Serbian (from Apatin), and Ashkenazi Jewish ancestry; he attended Catholic school.